Search for a Funding Opportunity

 - Sponsored Program Information Network (SPIN) (LLeRA login is required)

-- Comprehensive database with thousands of U.S. and international funding opportunities.
+- Create customized email alerts based on your own funding criteria.
+Comprehensive database with thousands of U.S. and internationa, federal and private, funding opportunities.
 (Request LLeRA password).
-SPIN can be accessed from the Find Funding link in the top banner of LLeRA.Video tutorials for SPIN are found it its Help section.
+SPIN can be accessed from the SPIN link in the left sidebar of LLeRA.Video tutorials for SPIN are found it its Help section.

 - Small Business Funding Opportunities (SBIR)